Zé Turbo: Switzerland

 On 17 July 2019, Zé Turbo returned to Europe and signed a two-year deal with Swiss Challenge League club FC Schaffhausen.
 Eleven days later he made his debut as a starter the season began with a 2–0 loss at FC Vaduz, being substituted for Karim Barry after 58 minutes.
 On 5 October he scored his first goal, the game's only away to FC Chiasso.

 Remaining in the same league, Zé Turbo cancelled his contract to move to Grasshopper Club Zürich on 17 February 2020, on a deal until 2023.
 He scored one goal in the remainder of the season, as a substitute in a 5–3 home win over his previous employer on 21 July.

 Later career

 In February 2021, Zé Turbo moved to Chinese second-tier club Nantong Zhiyun.
 Two years later he signed for Al-Markhiya SC in the Qatar Stars League.
 On 2 August 2023, he returned to Europe with Russian Premier League club Pari NN on a three-year deal.
 On 22 January 2025, Pari NN loaned him to AEL Limassol in Cyprus.

+On 1 August 2026, the player moved to Oțelul Galați from Liga I, signing a two-year contract.